solodyagin/pasdivert/README.md

 ## Examples

-Please run these examples as Adminsitrator.
-To debug them with Delphi run Delphi as Adminsitrator.
+Please run these examples as Administrator.
+To debug them with Delphi run Delphi as Administrator.

 * `passthru` This program does nothing except divert packets and re-inject them.
 * `netdump` This is a simple traffic monitor.
 It uses a WinDivert handle in SNIFF